How Low Can You Go?: A Clinician's Overview of Anemia

 How is Anemia Diagnosed?

-Generally speaking, anemia is fairly straightforward when it comes to diagnosis.
-(Now, diagnosing the exact CAUSES of said anemia can get difficult, why else would we have hematology specialists in this world, but anemia in and of itself is straightforward).
+Generally speaking, diagnosing anemia is fairly straightforward.
+Now, diagnosing the exact CAUSES of said anemia can get difficult.
+Why else would we have hematology specialists in this world?!

 Signs and Symptoms of Anemia